 If you’re looking for a bug spray to use on your family’s skin this Essential Oil Bug Repellent is the recipe for you!
 Repel mosquitoes with essential oils in this natural spray blend!
 And lastly, this Homemade Bug Repellent Floor Cleaner will make your house unattractive to many types of bugs.

 Homemade Spider Spray to Repel Pests

-- 4 oz 190 proof grain alcohol (or the highest proof alcohol you can get)*
+- 4 ounces 190 proof grain alcohol (or the highest proof alcohol you can get)

-- Spray around windows, doors, and crevices, under cabinets and anywhere you see insect activity.
+- To use, clean any webs or egg sacs left behind by spiders.
+Spray around windows, doors, crevices, under cabinets, and anywhere else you see insect activity.